aws-deadline/deadline-cloud/README.md

 2. a `parameter_values.yaml` - contains the selected values for the job template's parameters,
 3. and any number of additional files required for the job.

-For example job bundles, visit the [samples repository][deadline-cloud-samples].
+For example on job bundles, visit the [samples repository][deadline-cloud-samples].

 To submit a job bundle, you can run
 ```sh